About the University

 Back to Top

-A nine-member Board of Regents governs Texas Tech University, Angelo State University and the Texas Tech University Health Sciences Center.
+A nine-member Board of Regents governs Texas Tech University, Angelo State University, Texas Tech University Health Sciences Center, and Texas Tech University Health Sciences Center at El Paso.
 The Governor of the State of Texas appoints the Regents to six-year terms.
 The terms of office of three Regents expire every two years.
 The governance, control, and direction of the university are vested in the Regents who in turn appoint a Chancellor to carry out the policies of the system as determined by the Regents.
 The Chancellor appoints a president of each institution in the system.
 The presidents are chief executive officers of their respective institutions and responsible for the strategic operation of each institution.
 The President of Texas Tech University is supported by a Provost and Senior Vice President who oversees the educational programs of the university; a Vice President for Administration and Finance who is responsible for the fiscal operations of the university and the physical plant; a Vice President for Research who directs the research efforts of the university; and a Vice President for Institutional Diversity, Equity, and Community Engagement who supports the institution’s strategic diversity goals by providing programs, services, and resources.

 Texas Tech University consists of the Graduate School; School of Law; Honors College; and the Colleges of Agricultural Sciences and Natural Resources, Architecture, Arts and Sciences, Business, Education, Engineering, Human Sciences, Media and Communication, and Visual and Performing Arts.
 Each college is administered by a dean and consists of a number of instructional departments or areas.